canyon289/bayesian-model-evaluation/README.md

 # Acknowledgements
 We would like to thank the whole Bayes community for being open with learnings and material.
-For this tutorial in particular we'd like to thank Ari Hartikainen, Osvaldo Martin and Eric Ma for providing feedback and content.
+For this tutorial in particular we'd like to thank Ari Hartikainen, Osvaldo Martin, and Eric Ma for providing feedback and content.

 # Feedback

 Please leave feedback for us [here](https://forms.gle/cUStHUo5k9yZcrUn9)!
 We'll use this information to help improve the teaching and delivery of the material.
+[Issues](https://github.com/arviz-devs/bayesian-model-evaluation/issues) and [pull requests](https://github.com/arviz-devs/bayesian-model-evaluation/pulls) are also encouraged if you would like!